tg-sec/dvna/Task_Report/docs/problem_statement.md

 8. Additionally, there was some inferred task to address in the problem statement:
     1. To create a comparative report about how various SAST tools performed.
     2. To create a webhook to trigger the build when a `push` event occurs on the project repository on GitHub.

+## Task 2

+1. Add onto Task 1 by implementing DAST in the pipeline for [DVNA](https://github.com/appsecco/dvna) with using [OWASP ZAP](https://www.zaproxy.org/).
+2. Use [Semantic Versioning](https://semver.org/) to tag versions of the documentation created as part of the tasks.
+3. Append content for the task to the existing documentation from first task.